10 new ways with mincemeat

-If you’ve got a jar of mincemeat lingering in the cupboard, don’t let that festive favourite go to waste.
-You don’t need to stick to traditional mince pies, though – get creative with your bakes and turn this humble Christmas ingredient into indulgent brownies, crowd-pleasing cookies or even a stack of warming pancakes stuffed with seasonal spices.
+If you've got a jar of mincemeat lingering in the cupboard, don't let the festive favourite go to waste.
+You don't need to stick to traditional mince pies, though – get creative with your bakes and turn this humble Christmas ingredient into indulgent brownies, crowd-pleasing biscuits, Christmas pudding or even a cocktail flavoured with seasonal spices.
 The candied fruit with a boozy kick is perfect for use in our comforting sweet treats.

 Instead of crumbly shortcrust pastry, try wrapping your mincemeat in delicate layers of filo, as we do with our mincemeat samosas.
 Bake until golden and crisp, then serve warm with a dusting of icing sugar.
 Use sheets of ready-made pastry and you'll be all wrapped up in a flash.